Demystifying Obstructive Sleep Apnea (OSA)

 Causes and Risk Factors

-OSA or sleep apnea is caused by a combination of lifestyle, anatomical, biological, genetic, medical, positional factors.
+OSA is caused by a combination of lifestyle, anatomical, biological, genetic, and positional factors.

-• Lifestyle: Certain factors like Obesity and Alcohol are linked to OSA.
+• Lifestyle: Certain factors like obesity and alcohol are linked to OSA.
 Obesity is the most common cause of OSA in adults.
 Extra fat around the neck increases soft tissue in the throat, which can block the airway.
-Even a 10% increase in body weight can raise the risk of OSA sixfold.
+Even a 10% increase in body weight can raise the risk of OSA by sixfold.
 Also, drinking alcohol six hours before bedtime can relax your throat muscles too much, making it easier for your airway to collapse.

-• Anatomical: Structural features like a narrow throat, large tonsils, recessed or small jaw, a thick neck (over 17 inches for men, 15 inches for women), or a deviated nasal septum increase risk.
+• Anatomical: Structural features like narrow throat, large tonsils, recessed or small jaw, a thick neck (over 17 inches for men, 15 inches for women), or a deviated nasal septum increase risk of OSA.

 • Biological: Age and gender play an important role in OSA.
-It tends to be more common in older adults (50 or above) and is 2-3 times more common in men than women, though women’s risk increases after menopause.
+It tends to be more common in older adults (50 or above) and is 2-3 times more common in men than women.
+Notably, the risk of OSA is higher in post-menopausal women.

-• Genetics: A family history of OSA or if someone has genetic conditions (Prader-Willi Syndrome (PWS), acromegaly, etc. have been closely linked to OSA.
+• Genetics: A family history of OSA or if someone has genetic conditions (Prader-Willi Syndrome (PWS), acromegaly, etc. have been strongly linked to OSA.

-• Positional: Sleeping on your back raises the risk of OSA by allowing the tongue and soft throat tissues to narrow or block the airway.
-Sleeping on your side can significantly reduce apnea events by keeping the airway open.
+• Positional: Sleeping on back raises the risk of OSA by allowing the tongue and soft throat tissues to narrow or block the airway.

 Consequences of Untreated Obstructive Sleep Apnea

-Sleep apnea is not just a sleep problem, it is a whole-body disease that affects multiple organs.
+Obstructive Sleep Apnea is not just a sleep problem, it is a whole-body disease that affects multiple organs.
 If left untreated, the consequences can be life-threatening.

 Cardiovascular Health